AbdulRafayZaidi/AbdulRafayZaidi.github.io/content/projects/Bike_Sharing_2020/Bike_Sharing_2020.md

   *Top 50 stations, where most riders are casual bikers, are visualized in the above map.*

   * The stations can be seen bundled together in small chunks.
-  * Most of these lie close to the coast.
+  * Most of these lie close to the bank.
   * The clusters could be further analyzed like the previous example to understand the bikers' patterns.

 ## Conclusion